hasura/ndc-rest/README.md

 ### JSON Patch

 You can add JSON patches to extend API documentation files.
-REST connector supports `merge` and `json6902` strategies.
-JSON patches can be applied before or after the conversion from OpenAPI to REST schema configuration.
+HTTP connector supports `merge` and `json6902` strategies.
+JSON patches can be applied before or after the conversion from OpenAPI to HTTP schema configuration.
 It will be useful if you need to extend or fix some fields in the API documentation such as server URL.

 ```yaml
 files: